titu120/b2b-commerce/QUOTE_BUTTON_FIX.md

-# B2B Commerce Pro - Quote/Inquiry Button Fix
+# B2B Commerce - Quote/Inquiry Button Fix

 ## Issue Description
 The "Request a Quote" and "Product Inquiry" buttons were showing on ALL products regardless of whether the product was intended for wholesale/B2B customers or regular customers.